Gigi Hadid: 2017–present: Further recognition and brand collaborations

 She started 2018 with multiple high fashion campaigns, including Valentino, Moschino, Versace and Fendi.
 She also went on to release her second collaboration with both Vogue Eyewear and Messika Jewelry.
 In February, during fashion week, she presented the fourth and last season of her capsule collection with Tommy Hilfiger in Milan.

 She appeared on many different international Vogue covers in 2018, including British Vogue in March, Vogue Italia in May and Vogue Brazil in September.
 She also scored multiple American covers, including the Harper's Bazaar May issue, V Magazine's Fall Preview Cover V114, and W Magazine.
 She also covered LOVE Magazine's 10th Anniversary edition, Chaos 69, and Chaos True Originals – Disney Special.

 In November 2018, she announced her first collaboration with Reebok designing sneakers for the brand, starting with limited release on December 7 and the full collection to be released later in February 2019.
 She also returned to the Victoria's Secret Fashion Show for the third time in the same month.
 In early 2019, she appeared on more international Vogue covers, including Vogue Czechoslovakia, Vogue Arabia, and Vogue Hong Kong.

 In October 2019, she filmed an episode for Food Network cooking competition Beat Bobby Flay.
 She teamed up with chef Anne Burrell against chef and restaurateur Bobby Flay.
 The episode aired in June 2020.
 She guest-starred in an episode of Scooby-Doo and Guess Who? that aired on October 1, 2020, on streaming service Boomerang.

 In August 2022, Hadid revealed that she would be launching her first solo clothing line, Guest in Residence.
+Serving as founder and creative director the brand was launched in September that year.
+In 2023, Hadid and Tan France co-hosted the reality fashion competition Next In Fashion.
+The show was released through Netflix on March 3, 2023.
+French luxury fashion house Rabanne announced Hadid as the face of its new fragrance, Million Gold For Her in August 2024.
+In March 2025, Brazilian footwear brand "Havaianas" announced their partnership with Hadid as its new global ambassador.
+Their collaboration was released in May 2025.
+In the same month, Hadid announced her clothing line Guest in Residence collaboration with Los Angeles-based brand "Madhappy" on a limited collection of women's apparel.